lennertVanSever/NodeJS_course/course_1/coursePreperation.md

 3. Create .gitignore file with the following content `node_modules/`

 ## Create your app entry point
-1. Initialize an empty file called index.js
+1. Initialize an empty file called index.js in the project root folder

 ## Install other dependencies
 1. Install [nodemon](https://www.npmjs.com/package/nodemon) as a dev dependency `npm install --save-dev nodemon`
 2. Run the following command `npm install babel-preset-env babel-cli`

 ## Finalise the setup
-1. Create a .babelrc config in your project root.
-Insert the following
+1. Create a .babelrc config in your project root folder.
+Insert the following in the file you just created
 ```
 {
   "presets": ["env"]